Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle:

 - "Pending" official ID or partial ID numbers on paperwork are not acceptable.

-- If an animal has more than one form of official identification, all the IDs must be listed on the certificate of veterinary inspection.
+- If an animal has more than one form of official identification, all the IDs must be listed on the CVI.

 - Negative individual TB test within 60 days before the date of import regardless of age, AND